locki-cz/Voron/README.md

 Spacer preventing bending in wrong direction.
 Can be used ziptie.
 ## Description
+Fixing cable chain used in formbot kits.
 Easy to use and print, not need superglue.
 ## Pictures
 Top: